LCAD-UFES/carmen_lcad/src/road_mapper/readme.md

 Every time IARA crosses the boundaries of the central submap, new submaps are fetched from disk and a new grid map is built and published.

-### Video 2:
+### Video 2: Experiments to test de capapibility of computing proper RDDFs from road grid maps

 [Click here to access]()

-This video shows a comparison of two experiments.
+This video shows a comparison of two experiments:

-To test the capability of the proposed system to compute proper RDDFs from road grid maps, first we have set IARA to drive autonomously using a RDDF extracted from the manually annotated road grid map ground truth of UFES' ring road.
+1. To test the capability of the proposed system to compute proper RDDFs from road grid maps, first we have set IARA to drive autonomously using a RDDF extracted from the manually annotated road grid map ground truth of UFES' ring road.